cjbassi/ytop/README.md

 ### Colorschemes

-rtop ships with a few colorschemes which can be set with the `-c` flag followed by the name of one.
+ytop ships with a few colorschemes which can be set with the `-c` flag followed by the name of one.
 You can find all the colorschemes in the [colorschemes folder](./colorschemes).

-To make a custom colorscheme, copy one of the default ones to `~/.config/rtop/<new-name>.json` and load it with `rtop -c <new-name>`.
+To make a custom colorscheme, copy one of the default ones to `~/.config/ytop/<new-name>.json` and load it with `ytop -c <new-name>`.
 Colorschemes PRs are welcome!

 ### CLI Options

 ```
 USAGE:
-    rtop [FLAGS] [OPTIONS]
+    ytop [FLAGS] [OPTIONS]

 FLAGS:
     -a, --average-cpu    Show average CPU in the CPU widget.